Kempo/finding-bs/index.md

 ## What is bullshit?

-_**Bullshit, in my project definition, is language, statistical figures, data graphics, and other forms of presentation intended to persuade by impressing and overwhelming a reader or listener, with a blatant disregard for truth and logical coherence**._
+**_For this project, I defined Bullshit as any form of presentation or statement, intended to persuade and convert the audience into believers to spread illogical ideas or misinformation into the world._**

+It can come in many forms, whether it's an advertisement on the local newspaper talking about mens health, or a 200 character tweet on Twitter about climate change, or your roommate bullshitting you about what is the "proper" rhythm to a song.

 ### How did I gather this data?

 Every day for a week, I tried to keep my eyes peeled bullshit I produced or was exposed.
 Once observed, I'd quickly go on my phone for a quick minute and type my observations on a Google Sheets document.
 My goal was to be bullshit neutral in my day-to-day life: producing just as much bullshit that I encountered.
 According to this data set, I seemingly produced less bullshit than other sources (online or in the news), but I think there's always room for improvement.
+There were many more data points I may have not utilized, simply being that I tried to be as picky to bullshit as I could.
+Minor mistakes by someone or some press were not counted.
+A viral Facebook post claiming an entire airport was submerged in water during Hurricane Michael, when in reality, the photos were 5 year old theoretical images posted in a Climate Change forum absolutely do count.

 ### Visualizations